Hiususm/sec-13f-filings/README.md

 # SEC 13F Filings

+Forked from: [Todd's repo](https://github.com/toddwschneider/sec-13f-filings).
+Thank's for your work!

 The code for [13f.info](https://13f.info), a more user-friendly way to view [SEC 13F filings](https://www.sec.gov/divisions/investment/13ffaq.htm)—the quarterly reports that list certain equity assets held by institutional investment managers

 The Rails app has two primary functions: